-The Filter Blocking Tendency (FBT, IP 387) was developed as a performance test on the filterability of fuels in the cold.
-AGQM does not recommend the designation of a limit value for FBT because the method does not have sufficient precision.
-So far no correlation between FBT and field events (e.g. filter blocking) has been established.
+The Filter Blocking Tendency (FBT, IP 3872) was developed as a performance test on the filterability of fuels in the cold.
+AGQM does not recommend the designation of a limit value for FBT.
+So far no correlation between FBT and field events (e. g. filter blocking) has been established.
 Moreover, no correlation could be found between FBT and other parameters such as sterylglycosides or saturated monoglycerides, although the latter have a significant influence on the cloud point of FAME.
-In conclusion, there are a variety of factors (e.g. storage, transport) that affect the FBT value.
+In conclusion, there are a variety of factors (e. g. storage, transport) that affect the FBT value.